Tedmong/RMAB_NVM/README.md

 # RMAB_NVM
-A main source code for the paper titled, "Energy efficient deep reinforcement learning for multi armed bandit recommendation system using non-volatile memory crossbar"
+A main software source code for the paper,

 Energy efficient deep reinforcement learning for multi armed bandit recommendation system using non-volatile memory crossbar